cleancoder1/portfolio/_effectivejava/item35.markdown

 ---

-# Item 35  Prefer annotations to naming patterns
+# Item 35  Prefer Annotations to naming patterns

 * Prior to release 1.5, it was common to use naming patterns to indicate that some program elements demanded special treatment by a tool or framework.
 For example,the JUnit testing framework originally required its users to designate test methods by beginning their names with the characters test